openmc-dev/openmc/docs/source/methods/energy_deposition.rst

 .. note::

-    The energy from delayed neutrons and photons and beta particles are intentionally left out from the NJOY calculations
+    The energy from delayed neutrons and photons and beta particles is intentionally left out from the NJOY calculations.

 ---------------------
 OpenMC Implementation
 ---------------------

 For fissile isotopes, OpenMC makes modifications to the heating reaction to include all relevant components of fission energy release.
 These modifications are made to the total heating reaction, MT=301.
-Breaking the total heating number into a fission and non-fission section, one can write
+Breaking the total heating KERMA into a fission and non-fission section, one can write

 .. math::

-    H_i(E) = H_{i, nf}(E) + \left[E_{fr}(E) + E_{\gamma, p}\right]\sigma_{i, f}(E)
+    k_i(E) = k_{i, nf}(E) + \left[E_{fr}(E) + E_{\gamma, p}\right]\sigma_{i, f}(E)

 OpenMC seeks to modify the total heating data to include energy from :math:`\beta` particles and, conditionally, delayed photons.
-This conditional inclusion depends on the simulation
-mode: neutron transport, or coupled neutron-photon transport.
-The heating due to fission is removed using MT=318 data, and then re-built using the desired components of fission energy release from MT=458 data.
+This conditional inclusion depends on the simulation mode: neutron transport, or coupled neutron-photon transport.
+The heating due to fission is removed using MT=318 data, and then re-built using the desired components of fission energy release from MF=1,MT=458 data.

 Neutron Transport
 -----------------

 For this case, OpenMC instructs ``heatr`` to produce heating coefficients assuming that energy from photons, :math:`E_{\gamma, p}` and :math:`E_{\gamma, d}`, is deposited at the fission site.
 Let :math:`N901` represent the total heating number returned from this ``heatr`` run with :math:`N918` reflecting fission heating computed from NJOY.
 :math:`M901` represent the following modification